 Be cautious of sudden changes in vehicle speed or direction when you are driving in mud.
-Even 4WD vehicles can lose traction in slick mud.
+Even AWD vehicles can lose traction in slick mud.
+As when you are driving over sand, apply the accelerator slowly and avoid spinning your wheels.
 If the vehicle does slide, steer in the direction of the slide until you regain control of the vehicle.

 After driving through mud, clean off residue stuck to rotating driveshafts and tires.
 Excess mud stuck on tires and rotating driveshafts causes an imbalance that could damage drive components.

 Note: Driving through deep water may damage the transmission.

-If the front or rear axle is submerged in water, the axle lubricant and power transfer unit lubricant should be checked and changed if necessary.
+If the front or rear axle is submerged in water, the axle lubricant and PTU (power transfer unit) lubricant should be checked and changed if necessary.

 "Tread Lightly" is an educational program designed to increase public awareness of land-use regulations and responsibilities in our nations wilderness areas.
-Ford Motor Company joins the U.S. Forest Service and the Bureau of Land Management in encouraging you to help preserve our national forest and other public and private lands by "treading lightly".
+Ford Motor Company joins the U.S. Forest

+Service and the Bureau of Land Management in encouraging you to help preserve our national forest and other public and private lands by "treading lightly."

-Driving on hilly or sloping terrain
+Driving on Hilly or Sloping Terrain